One Day in ClevelandAAA editors suggest these activities for a great short vacation experience.

 Have lunch at the museum or head to Little Italy, adjacent to University Circle.
-The neighborhood offers restaurants, bakeries and art galleries; try Guarino’s (12309 Mayfield Rd.) for a casual meal.
+The neighborhood offers restaurants, bakeries and art galleries.

 Evening Cleveland has quite the theater scene.
 PlayhouseSquare, the country’s largest performing arts center outside of New York’s offerings, features several resident companies, including Cleveland Play House (the country’s first regional theater), and also brings in touring productions.
-Many restaurants are nearby, including Lola (2058 E. 4th St.), where the chef/owner is Michael Symon—cookbook author, a Food Network presence and a co-host on “The Chew.”
-Lola is in the East 4th Street district, a good nightlife scene.
+Many restaurants are nearby; consider exploring the East 4th Street district, where there's a good nightlife scene.